We are your neighbors, friends and colleagues.

 Assistant Music Director

 Seven different ensembles give our musicians the opportunity to play in smaller groups and explore their own unique sounds.
 These eclectic teams perform a variety of styles such as Dixieland, Celtic folk tunes, waltzes, marches and more.
 Perfect for spaces like outdoor stages at vineyards, the ensembles help bring Cville Band’s big sound to smaller venues.
 If you’d like to book an ensemble for your event, please contact us.

 Centennial Music Scholarship

-To help celebrate our 100th season, we are proud to announce a new scholarship program for young musicians in Charlottesville City and Albemarle County public schools.
-Seventh and eighth graders who play trumpet, trombone, French horn, euphonium, tuba, flute, clarinet, bass clarinet, oboe, saxophone, or percussion can apply for scholarships that provide free, once weekly 30-minute lessons throughout the 2022-23 school year.
+To help celebrate our 100th season, we endowed a new scholarship program for young musicians in Charlottesville City and Albemarle County public schools.
+Seventh and eighth graders who play trumpet, trombone, French horn, euphonium, tuba, flute, clarinet, bass clarinet, oboe, saxophone, or percussion can apply for scholarships that provide free, once weekly 30-minute lessons throughout the school year.
 At year’s end, scholarship recipients get to perform a piece with the Band at one of our live concerts.
-We can’t wait to announce our first class of winners later in the school year!
+We are proud of our inaugural class of 9 winners for 2022-2023!